 Doctor Tom Lawson

-Tom Lawson is interim Deputy Postgraduate Dean for Health Education and Improvement Wales (HEIW).
+Tom Lawson is Co-Chair of the UKFPO Board, and represents Wales on the UK Foundation Programme Board.
+He is Lead Dean for Foundation Training in Wales, and interim Deputy Postgraduate Dean for Health Education and Improvement Wales (HEIW).

 He chairs standard setting groups for Cardiff University Medical School and for the Royal College of Physicians Rheumatology SCE.